Deathwear/JavaScript/README.md

-here i am starting to learn about Javascript
+# Here i am starting to learn about Javascript

- This is a java script repo for practicing my JavaScript knowledge
+ This is a **java** script repo for practicing my JavaScript knowledge